 Government R&D grants and support

-The government offers a variety of research and development grants and support through Innovate UK.
+The government offers a variety of research and development grants and support through UK Research and Innovation.

-Innovate UK regularly announces new funding competitions.
+UK Research and Innovation regularly announces new funding competitions.
 These include:

-- projects tackling one of several key 'challenges' identified in the government's industrial strategy - for example, healthy ageing, better battery technologies, and new types of creative content such as virtual reality;
+- projects tackling one of several key 'challenges' identified in the government's industrial strategy - for example, healthy ageing, better battery technologies, and new types of creative content such as virtual reality projects tackling the key challenges faced by developing countries

-Innovate UK also funds schemes such as Knowledge Transfer Partnerships, which help businesses work with academic institutions.
+There is also funding for schemes such as Knowledge Transfer Partnerships, which help businesses work with academic institutions.

 While not strictly speaking a grant, most government support for innovation is given in the form of research and development tax relief.
 Tax relief can reduce a company's corporation tax bill or provide a payable credit if the business is loss-making.
 Small company tax credits can be worth as much as 33% of eligible research and development costs.